sfrwmaker/F1-T12-858D/README.md

  - New TIP, T12-D32 added to the tip list

  Nov 07 2023.
 Release 4.08
- - Implemented new PID algorithm, trying to prevent overheation the soldering iron during heating up.
+ - Implemented new PID algorithm, trying to prevent overheating the soldering iron during heating up.
  - Faster heat-up procedure of soldering iron.
  - New manage procedure for Hot Air Gun imported from my recent project of soldering station with JBC tips.